-The micro-component data sources presented in Section 3.3 of the WRMP19 Household consumption forecast: baseline forecast report (Appendix A) which were not used in the model were reviewed and sensitivity testing undertaken using the various external use values.
-Table 4-3 lists the data sources presented in Section 3.3 of the WRMP19 Household consumption forecast: baseline forecast report (Appendix A).
+The micro-component data sources presented in Section 3.3 of the WRMP19 Household consumption forecast: baseline forecast report (Level 2 Appendix C of this report) which were not used in the model were reviewed and sensitivity testing undertaken using the various external use values.
+Table 4-3 lists the data sources presented in Section 3.3 of the WRMP19 Household consumption forecast: baseline forecast report (Level 2 Appendix C of this report).
 The external use values used in the model come from Table 2.